Pete Carroll is out as head coach of the Seattle Seahawks after 14 seasons

 But Carroll never fully recovered from what happened in the Super Bowl a year later with Russell Wilson’s goal line interception in the final seconds, and Seattle never experienced another title that could wash away the memories of what happened in Super Bowl 49.

-Carroll stepped aside with a 137-69-1 record in his time with the Seahawks.
+Carroll stepped aside with a 137-69-1 record in the regular season in his time with the Seahawks.
 He led Seattle to five NFC West titles and 10 playoff victories.

 But the Seahawks plateaued toward the end of Carroll’s time.
 Seattle finished with a losing record in 2021, made the playoffs at 9-8 in 2022 and was unable to make the leap that it was expected to being more of a contender in the NFC West this season.